Home » Email File Attachment Considerations

 Most forward attachments or large photos are doing so with good intentions.
 They are not purposefully out to cause any problems for the other side.

-To attach files without taking the time to consider the person on the other side is a bit self-serving.
-Not to mention it reflects on your overall lack of tech-savvy.
+Attaching files without taking the time to consider the person on the other side is a bit self-serving.
+It also reflects on your overall lack of tech-savvy.

 Before You Attach Anything to an Email